Skip to main content

 Result

-• Count the number of orders for each customer
+• Calculates the average household income, age, and number of dependents for each persona.

 Common issues